 POSSIBLE USE - The physical aspects of the land impose the first constraints on any possible use of the property.
-The appraised tract is an irregular tract consisting of 2 ac+-.
-The site is level and above street grade and has good access to Dan Avenue.
+The first appraised tract is a rectangular tract consisting of 1.10 ac+-.
+The second appraised tract is irregular in shape and consists of approximately 14.96 acres +-.
+The site is level and above street grade and has good access to Highland Drive.
 Based on the physical aspects of the land parcel, a variety of land uses are possible.

-PERMISSIBLE USE - The subject is zoned R-1.
+PERMISSIBLE USE - The subject is zoned I-1.
 There are no known easements that would negatively affect the development of the tract.
-Therefore, under the R-1 zoning, a variety of residential uses would be permissible.
+Therefore, under the I-1 zoning, a variety of industrial uses would be permissible.

-FEASIBLE USES - The demand for vacant land along Dan Avenue is stable since the neighborhood is mature, and very few vacant sites remain unimproved.
-Development along this area consists of a convenience station, daycare, entrance to the Joe Mac Campbell sports fields, food service, propane gas company, industrial buildings, an asphalt plant, and numerous small businesses.
-It is my opinion that development of the site for commercial use would provide a positive net return to the land and would, therefore, be considered feasible.
+FEASIBLE USES - The demand for vacant land along Highland is stable since the neighborhood is mature, and very few vacant sites remain unimproved.
+Development along this area consists of a convenience stores, automotive sales and service, a medical facility, printing company, carpet warehouse, tile company, industrial businesses, and single family dwellings.
+It is my opinion that development of the 1.10 ac site for commercial use would provide a positive net return to the land and would, therefore, be considered feasible.
+The remaining acreage would be for industrial use.